sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - Card reader ❌ (Try booting with their kexts causes kernel panics)

 **⚠️IMPORTANT NOTE⚠️**:
-Use OCLP 0.6.x for fix the iGPU; this works moving and patching the [Library Files] to System , read [Library README.md] for more info..
+Use OCLP 0.6.x for fix the iGPU; this works moving and patching the [Library Files] to System , read [Library README.md] for more info.